48 hours in St Petersburg

 Enjoy breakfast on your balcony at the Pushka Inn, overlooking the canal and the gloriously impressive building façades that make St Petersburg such an attractive city to visit.
 From here you are perfectly positioned to head off on our tried-and-tested walking route around the city’s highlights.

-Begin by strolling along the embankment towards the museum apartment of poet Alexander Pushkin.
+Begin by strolling along the embankment toward the museum apartment of poet Alexander Pushkin.
 The route then crosses the canal and enters Palace Square, where you can marvel at the spectacularly grand Winter Palace – used recently as a filming location in the BBC’s War and Peace adaptation – before continuing through the statues and fountains of the Alexandrovsky Garden.

-Turn into Ploshchad Dekabristov Square, where you can see the Bronze Horseman statue and get a great view across the Neva River towards the Peter and Paul Fortress on Vasilyevsky Island.
+Turn into Ploshchad Dekabristov Square, where you can see the Bronze Horseman statue and get a great view across the Neva River toward the Peter and Paul Fortress on Vasilyevsky Island.
 Regain your strength by stopping for a deliciously thick hot chocolate – the best in the city – at the Cafe Astoria, which overlooks St Isaac’s Cathedral.

 Make your way back to Nevsky Prospekt for lunch in Cafe Singer, located above the famous Dom Knigi bookshop and opposite the striking Kazan Cathedral.
 My favourite here is their borscht (beetroot soup), followed by a delicious sweet pastry.